CruzHacks-2022/frontend/README.md

 Remedia allows users to locate information about their medications through 3 methods:
 - Taking a picture of your medication
 - Searching the brand name (e.g. Advil) or the scientific name (e.g. Ibuprofen)
-- Selecting the feature of a pill such as color,
+- Selecting the feature of a pill such as color, imprint, and shape
-When the user does the following, they are given information about the medication and provided its side-effects and
+-

-## ⚙️ How we built it
+When the user does the following, they are given information about the medication and provided its  How we built it

 - React Native: For cross platform mobile application
 - Python: For scraping data from the web